apocalyptech/ets-cbi-predictions/README.md

 that we *do* end up getting some more surprises, otherwise this is an awful lot of overkill.  :)

-The script is written in Python, and only tested on Python 3, though I'm not aware of anything in there which would prevent it from working in Python 2, as well.
+The script is written in Python, and only tested on Python 3.
+(The `gen_post.py` script definitely requires at least Python 3.7, though `scores.py` may work fine in Python 2.)